 Sponsors should submit designation requests to the Office of Orphan Products Development (OOPD) making sure they are in line with the requirements of 21 CFR 316.20: Content and format of a request for orphan-drug designation.
 They can submit their designation request at any time before submitting a marketing application.
 The US FDA recommends to communicate with the OOPD for any questions related to orphan drug designation, and Office of Tissues and Advanced Therapies (or Center for Biologics Evaluation and Research) for questions related to particular gene therapy product development programs.

-If a sponsor requests an orphan designation for a medicine that is similar to one that has already been approved for the same indication or use, then the sponsor must reasonable hypothesis that their drug is superior (from a clinical perspective) to the medicine that has previously been approved.
+If a sponsor requests an orphan designation for a medicine that is similar to one that has already been approved for the same indication or use, then the sponsor must provide reasonable hypothesis that their drug is superior (from a clinical perspective) to the medicine that has previously been approved.
 When reviewing and deciding the grant for market approval, the US FDA evaluates whether the drug falls under orphan-drug exclusivity.

 Rationale for Interpreting the Sameness of Gene Therapy Products under Orphan Drug Regulations